 The journey from Mombasa to Chad was the original vision of our founder.
-He wanted to reach the inlands of Africa with the gospel; to go where missionaries had never travelled and take the good news to those with no opportunity to hear it.
+He wanted to reach the inlands of Africa with the gospel.
+To go where missionaries had never travelled and take the gospel to those with no opportunity to hear it.
 Our vision remains the same, so over this Lent period we'll travel that journey virtually.

-As we progress, we'll share not only about the people groups and places we're passing through, but about today's unreached areas of Africa.
-Lent is a period of preparation, of waiting and reflection, so as well as sharing information along the journey, we'll also give some questions for reflection, offering you a space to consider your personal journey and what the Lord might be saying to you individually.
+As we progress, we'll share not only about the places and people groups we're passing through, but about today's unreached areas of Africa.
+Lent is a period of preparation, of waiting and reflection, so as well as sharing information along the journey, we'll also give some questions for reflection, giving you a chance to consider your personal journey and what the Lord might be saying to you individually.